Concept | Build modes#

 Note that when using a shared dataset in the Flow, the dataset can only be built from the Flow where it was created — that is, from its source project.

-Selecting Build upstream or Build downstream options from our current project will not build a shared dataset in a Flow outside of its source project.
+Selecting Build upstream or Build downstream options from the current project won’t build a shared dataset in a Flow outside of its source project.
 In other words, only the datasets that are created in the current project will be built.
 Furthermore, non-managed or external datasets are also unaccounted for in these builds.

 Advanced rebuild behavior#

-The Rebuild behavior of a dataset lets us control how or if that dataset can be built.
+The Rebuild behavior of a dataset grants control how or if it’s possible to build that dataset.

-For one, if we set the rebuild behavior of a dataset to Explicit, the dataset won’t be rebuilt unless we specifically choose to rebuild it.
-We can also make a dataset Write-protected so it never gets rebuilt.
+For one, if you set the rebuild behavior of a dataset to Explicit, the dataset won’t be rebuilt unless you specifically choose to rebuild it.
+You can also make a dataset Write-protected so it never gets rebuilt.

 A screenshot highlighting the rebuild behavior settings of a dataset.